NucleoidAI/arc/src/instruct_dataset/arc.md

 }
 ```

-- Dimensions of XARC input matrix and output matrix are the same size
+- Dimensions of ARC input matrix and output matrix are the same size
-- XARC matrix is in JSON format
+- ARC matrix is in JSON format
-- In XARC matrix, any number from 1-9 can be used for object, 0 considered empty space
+- In ARC matrix, any number from 1-9 can be used for object, 0 considered empty space

 In train_dataset and instruct_dataset:
 - input_matrix is inserted matrix